Steve Jaros

 Steve Jaros (born August 24, 1965) of Yorkville, Illinois is an American former professional 10-pin bowler and member of the Professional Bowlers Association.
-While on the PBA Tour, Jaros won 7 tournament titles (including 1 major), was a 10-time runner-up, with an additional 27 appearances in the top-5.
+While on the PBA Tour, Jaros won 7 national tournament titles (including 1 major), was a 10-time runner-up, with an additional 27 appearances in the top-5.
+He also won 43 PBA Regional Tour titles (third most all-time).

 En route to winning the 1999 Chattanooga Open (February 13), Jaros rolled a 300-game against Ricky Ward in the second stepladder match, the 14th televised perfect game in PBA history.
 This served as a bit of redemption for Jaros, as he had rolled a 129 at the 1992 Brunswick World Memorial Open, the lowest-ever game on a PBA telecast.
 This dubious distinction would remain with Jaros until 2011, when Tom Daugherty posted a televised score of 100.

 The lone major title for Jaros came in 2005 at the PBA Tournament of Champions, beating two previous ToC winners on his way to the title.
 He topped Bryan Goebel, 247–186, in the semifinals and then defeated Norm Duke in the championship match, 248–242.
 Jaros made a bid to repeat as a Tournament of Champions titlist the very next season (2006), but he was defeated in the final match by Chris Barnes.

-In 2024, Jaros was inducted into the PBA Hall of Fame.
+In 2024, Jaros was inducted into the PBA Hall of Fame by the Veteran's Committee.
+He earned just shy of $1.75 million in his PBA career.